phpearth/docs/intro/02-who-developed-php.md

 the very first incarnation of PHP which was a simple set of Common Gateway Interface (CGI) binaries written in the C programming language.

-For visual understanding you can also check this [history line of PHP](https://line.do/php-history/8cc/).
+For visual understanding you can also check this [evolution line of PHP](https://line.do/php-evolution/8oq).

 Other resources: